WisconsinRobotics/WRoverPlayground/src/topic_training/src/Begin_Here.md

 ### Defining a Custom Topic Type
 A topic's type is determined by the type of the message being published.
 If you run the command `rostopic type chatter`, you should see the terminal print out "std_msgs/String" while roscore and rosrun are executing Demo(.cpp or .py).
 The command will print out "std_msgs/Float64" if you are executing PlotDemo(.cpp or .py).

 A topic can have messages of type int8, int16, int32, int64, uint*, float32, float64, String, time, duration, other msg files, and array[] of variable length or fixed length.
 To message a different type, just change where ever there would be a String in Demo(.cpp or .py) to your desired type and update the includes (C++) or imports (Python) at the top of the file.
+Remember though, use message types instead of variable types, that is, use std_msgs/String (for C++) or std_msgs.msg.String (for Python) instead of String.

 ## Challenge
 Once you have completed the training from WRoverPlayground, you should have some working code that will be put into a simulation.
 The simulation will have a rover that your code is meant to control its drive through mock navigation data to reach some target/beacon.